RajDalvi08/RajDalvi08/README.md

 > "The unexamined codebase is not worth maintaining."

-Software isn’t just built — it’s **forged**.
-Every function, every API, every system design decision
-is a reflection of **how you think**.

-I don’t just build apps.
+Great software is philosophy made executable —
+every architectural decision is a bet on what matters.

-I build **systems that think, scale, and evolve.** ⚡
+I build systems that are not just functional,
+but **scalable, intelligent, and impactful.** ⚡

 ---

 ## 🤝 JOIN MY PARTY

-Open to:
-- 🚀 Collaborations
-- ⚔️ Hackathons
-- 🧠 Deep tech discussions
+Open to collabs, side quests, and conversations worth having.

 ---

 ## 🌍 LOCATION
-📍 Mumbai · India
+Mumbai · India

 ---